 Luxury ($$$): Hôtel du Parc Hanoï, 5-star family-friendly hotel in Hai Ba Trung District, away from the hustle and bustle of the Old Quarter, but an easy walk or Grab ride to the heart of the action.
 The Thong Nhat park nearby is a great place to have a stroll and relax.

-In conclusion, the Old Quarter (Hoan Kiem), Tay Ho, Ba Dinh, and Hai Ba Trung District are the best places to stay in Hanoi for families with kids.
-Old Quarter is overall best base where you will have a wide range of family-friendly accommodations and easy access to major sights.
+In conclusion, the Old Quarter, Tay Ho, and Ba Dinh are the most popular areas to stay in Hanoi for families with kids.
+Old Quarter, in my opinion, is overall best base where you will have a wide range of family-friendly accommodations and easy access to major sights.